Bhautik204/Plant-Ecommerce-Platform/README.md

      ```sql
      CREATE DATABASE plant_ecommerce;
      ```
-   - Import the provided `plant_ecommerce.sql` file to create the necessary tables:
+   - Import the provided `OPS.sql` file to create the necessary tables:
      - Go to **Import** in phpMyAdmin and choose the SQL file from the project folder.

 4. **Configure Database Connection**: